-15. Anton Rupert Non-executive Director South African, born 1987
+14. Anton Rupert Non-executive Director South African, born 1987

-Mr Anton Rupert was appointed to the Board as a Non-executive Director in 2017 and is a member of the Strategic Security and Nominations Committees.
+Mr Anton Rupert was appointed to the Board as a Non-executive Director in 2017 and is a member of the Strategic Security Committee, and was a member of the Nominations Committee until April 2022.